"The Godfather of Mexican Surf"

 Besides performing with Los Straitjackets, Amis also produced the debut CD by Mexico’s instrumental sensations, Lost Acapulco,

-as well as producing and directing the ever-popular Go-Go Robics DVDs starring America’s queens of burlesque,
+as well as producing and directing the popular Go-Go Robics DVDs starring The World Famous Pontani Sisters.

 Two documentaries about the Mexican Surf Music scene have called Danny Amis the "Godfather of Mexican Surf"